AxelWismer/axelwismer.github.io/blog/_posts/2024-08-01-jekyll-blog.markdown

   Server running... press ctrl-c to stop.
 ~~~

-Enter the link in your browser to see the result.
+Open the provided link in your browser to view the site.

 ## Configuring the Site

 You can make general configuration changes in the **_config.yml** file.
-The parameters you can configure depend on the template and gems you have installed.
+The parameters available depend on the template and gems used.

-Here is an example where I configure the page parameters for **Search Engine Optimization (SEO)** used by the **jekyll-seo-tag** gem.
+Here’s an example configuration for **Search Engine Optimization (SEO)** with the **jekyll-seo-tag** gem:

 ~~~yml
 # Language of your content in 2-letter code, e.g., en, de.